paulcurren/DevOps-Course-Workshop-Module-10-Databases/globex-questions.md

 4. What was the value of all orders placed in 2019?
     <details><summary>Answer</summary>91770383.17</details>

+`select sum(p.sellingprice * o.Amount) as v
+from product p
+join [order] o on o.Product = p.Id
+where o.date between '2019-1-1' and '2020-1-1'`

 5. What was the value of all orders placed in 2019 excluding the following: 'Voltaren','Loud Child', 'topiramate', 'Omeprazole'?
     <details><summary>Answer</summary>84689146.20</details>

+`select sum(p.sellingprice * o.Amount) as v
+from product p
+join [order] o on o.Product = p.Id
+where o.date between '2019-1-1' and '2020-1-1'
+and p.Name not in ('Voltaren','Loud Child', 'topiramate', 'Omeprazole')`

 6. (Optional) The finance director needs a month-by-month report of order values for 2020.
 Please write a query to produce total order values grouped by month name.
     <details>